 This is where my mindset began to change.

 In the middle of the worst days of Job’s life, he speaks and acts with confidence in the overwhelming knowledge that God loves him and does not act unjustly or unlovingly.
 So… why do I often have a deep-seated mindset that God is not being kind to me?
 Romans 8:29 goes on to say, “For those God foreknew he also predestined to be conformed to the image of His Son”.
 Jesus lived a very challenging, difficult, and short life.
 However, Jesus lived a life of holiness, godliness, and God-given honor and glory.
 God loves us by making us more like His Son, and more often than not, that is not done through easy circumstances.
 At the end of the day, what is my good?
 It’s to look more like Jesus.
-God loves me and works all things together to make me look more like Jesus, even though (especially through?) the challenging seasons of life.
+God loves me and works all things together to make me look more like Jesus, even through (especially through?) the challenging seasons of life.

 What does this have to do with thanksgiving?
 When I’m struggling to see any good in my circumstances, I can go back to the very basics.
 I can thank God for Jesus’ death and resurrection, I can thank God for my own salvation, and I can thank God that He is making me more like Jesus through my trials, even when I don’t understand.